eishiya/Grawlix-Webcomic-CMS/README.md

 Again, you may need to 'Show Hidden Files' in order to see the `.htaccess` file.

 \*FTP CLIENTS: Some hosts provide a web FTP client, but some free ones you can download include [Cyberduck](https://cyberduck.io/) and [Filezilla](https://filezilla-project.org/).

+UPDATING AN EXISTING INSTALL
+---

+If you're upgrading an existing install of Grawlix, you should be able to just overwrite the files.
+However, keep the following in mind:
+- From the root directory, the only files you should replace are `functions.inc.php` and `index.php`.
+The others contain configuration specific to your site, keep them!
+Do replace the files in the subdirectories though.
+- You can skip the `themes` subdirectory if you don't care to use the updated default themes.
+- If your existing comic has any Disqus comments, you may want to compare `assets/snippets/snippet.comments.php` with your existing one, and possibly comment out line that sets `disqus_identifier`.
+If you have no existing comments, then overwrite this file.
+- If you modified the default themes instead of making new ones, don't overwrite those or you'll lose your changes.
+- If you're upgrading from Grawlix 1.2 or older, make sure you follow the additional steps in `upgradeupgrade-readme.html`.